Scams » Scam And Its Types » Invisible Home Improvements Scams

 Home Owners Defrauded scam

 3. Stanley Rabner was sentenced for federal loan insurance fraud schemes in Pennsylvania.
-His typical tactics include overpriced material and labor charges, shoddy work, inflated loan interest rates and so on.
-The ultimate aim of the scammer was to make money by blindly selling stuffs to people who believed in him without any proper research.
+His typical tactics included overpriced materials and labor charges, substandard work, and inflated loan interest rates.
+The ultimate aim of the scammer was to make money by blindly selling products and services to people who trusted him without conducting proper research.

 Prison cell home investment scam